Hit Music

 - "In Kensington or Spanish Harlem" – Kensington is an affluent district of London.
 By contrast, Spanish Harlem is a not-at-all affluent section of New York City.
 In fact, in popular culture it has become something of a "shorthand archetype" for poverty—albeit of a somewhat romanticized variety—as in the classic Ben E. King song "Spanish Harlem" and Elton John's "Mona Lisa's and Mad Hatters" (to take just two of many examples).
 The juxtaposition of these two very different locales in a single line suggests they were chosen precisely for the tremendous contrast they offer, signifying places very distantly removed from each other geographically, culturally, and economically.

-All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2013 by Wayne Studer.
+All text on this website aside from direct quotations (such as of lyrics and of other nonoriginal content) is copyright © 2001-2024 by Wayne Studer.
 All Rights Reserved.
-All lyrics and images copyright © their respective dates by their respective owners.
-Brief quotations and small, low-resolution images are used for identification and critical commentary; it is therefore believed that they constitute Fair Use under U.S. copyright law.
-Billboard chart data are copyright © their respective dates by Nielsen Business Media, Inc.
+All lyrics and images are copyright © their respective dates by their respective owners.
+Brief quotations and small, low-resolution images are used for identification and critical commentary, thereby constituting Fair Use under U.S. copyright law.
+Billboard chart data are copyright © their respective dates by Billboard Media, LLC.